olafnorge/smushit/README.md

 The SmushitApi is a nice tool to pass your images to Smush.it™.
 It supports posting local files and passing remote files like implemented on the Smush.it™ website.
 It also provides the ability to download the optimized images as a ZIP file directly from Smush.it™.
-This is the most benefit from all the other APIs at github.com.
+This is the biggest advantage in comparison to all the other Smush.it™-APIs at github.com.

 * Fast
 * No configuration needed.